umanit/seo-bundle/README.md

 # Umanit Seo Bundle

-This bundle adds SEO capabilities for Doctrine entities.
+This bundle adds SEO capabilities for any model entities.

 ## Features